 Learn more about the basics of radiation therapy.

-Doctors frequently recommend chemotherapy before or after surgery and/or radiation therapy for nasal cavity and paranasal sinus cancer.
+Doctors frequently recommend chemotherapy before or after surgery for nasal cavity or paranasal sinus cancer.
 Chemotherapy may also be used in combination with radiation therapy.
 This is called concurrent chemoradiotherapy.
 Chemoradiotherapy is still being researched and should be done as part of a clinical trial.
 Chemotherapy may also be used to treat advanced cancer or to treat symptoms.
 Some chemotherapy is available in clinical trials that may treat cancer at an earlier stage.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.